 May 2007 – April 2008 (1 year), New York, NY

-Co-founder and chief technical architect of Esprsso, the first-of-its kind social blog and news reader based on RSS, designed to give you a personalized shot of the news.
+Co-founder and chief technical architect of Esprsso, the first-of-its kind social feed and news reader based on RSS technology, designed to give you a personalized 'shot' of the news.
 As featured in New York Law Review.

 Co-Founder/Toy Designer, Codependent Designs

 May 2004 – April 2007, New York, NY

 Inventor of Needies, interactive plush dolls with embedded electronics, inspired by codependent, high-maintenance relationships.
 As featured in Forbes.com, Match.com, AdWeek, Metro, and the Canada National Post.

 November 2005 – May 2006, New York, NY